eclipse-che/che-devfile-registry/README.md

 ```

-You can use the following command to uninstall it.
+You can use the following command to uninstall it:

 ```bash